ZuiCNarita/Mediational-g-formula/README.md

 The expected run time for the demo is approximately 30–60 seconds on a standard desktop computer.

 Instructions for Use (Real Data)
-To run the mediational g-formula on real data, prepare a dataset including: exposure (sex assigned at birth), mediators (loneliness, thin-ideal internalization, gender-related stressors), outcomes (depression, suicidal ideation, self-harm, anxiety), and confounders assessed at age 12 (as listed in the manuscript).
+To run the mediational g-formula on real data, provide your actual analytical dataset in the same structure as the demo data and update the file paths in run_analysis.R accordingly.
 Modify file paths and dataset names in run_analysis.R as appropriate for your environment.
-Run the analysis by starting R in the repository directory and executing: source("run_analysis.R") Outputs include the total effect, interventional direct effect, interventional indirect effect, proportion mediated, and bootstrap confidence intervals (4,000 samples across imputations).
+Outputs include the total effect, interventional direct effect, interventional indirect effect, proportion mediated, and bootstrap confidence intervals (4,000 estimates across imputations).
-Results are automatically saved in the output directory.

-Reproduction Instructions (Recommended)
-To reproduce all results reported in the manuscript, run: source("run_analysis.R") This script loads multiply imputed datasets, fits mediator and outcome models, implements the parametric mediational g-formula, computes interventional effects for all outcomes, and recreates the main quantitative tables (for example, Tables 2 and 3 in the manuscript).

 License
 This code is released under the MIT License, an Open Source Initiative–approved license.
 Users may freely use, modify, and distribute the code with appropriate attribution.